-Through engaging research lessons and 21st-century learning, students gain skills in argumentative reasoning and digital literacy, the ability to form solid arguments and solve problems creatively.
+Through engaging research lessons and 21st-century learning, students develop skills in argumentative reasoning and digital literacy, the ability to form solid arguments and solve problems creatively.

-Through inquiry-based learning opportunities, students gain experience planning how to attack a particular line of research, accumulating data and structuring their results properly to convey their desired point of view.
+Through inquiry-based learning opportunities, students gain experience planning how to approach a particular line of research, accumulating data and structuring their results properly to convey their desired point of view.